olebole/irafdoc/doc/specred.sapertures.rst

   <p>
   This task sets or changes any of the aperture specific parameters except the aperture number and the number of  valid pixels.
-It is particularly useful for images which use the <tt>"multispec"</tt> world coordinate system attribute strings which are not readily accessible with other header editors.
+It is particularly useful for images which use the <span style="font-family: monospace;">"multispec"</span> world coordinate system attribute strings which are not readily accessible with other header editors.
 A list of images and a list of apertures is used to select which spectra are to be modified.
 The default empty string for the apertures